avosa/hedera-sdk-zig/README.md

 ---

 **Note**: This is the first production-ready Hedera SDK for Zig.
-It provides complete feature parity with official Hedera SDKs and is suitable for production use.
+It is fully TCK compliant and suitable for production use.